RENANFRX/RFX-script/README.md

         if not flying and humanoidRootPart then
             humanoidRootPart.Velocity = Vector3.new(0,0,0)
         end
-    end,
+    end
 })
 PlayerTab:CreateSlider({
     Name = "Fly Speed",
     Range = {10, 300},
     Increment = 5,
     Suffix = "Studs/s",
     CurrentValue = 50,
-    Callback = function(Value)
-        flySpeed = Value
+    Callback = function(Value) flySpeed = Value end
-    end,
 })

 -- Fly Controls
-local keysPressed = {W=false, A=false, S=false, D=false, Space=false, LeftShift=false}
+local keys = {W=false,A=false,S=false,D=false,Space=false,LeftShift=false}

-UserInputService.InputBegan:Connect(function(input, gp)
-    if gp then return end
+UserInputService.InputBegan:Connect(function(i,gp) if gp then return end
-    local k = input.KeyCode
-    if k == Enum.KeyCode.W then keysPressed.W = true end
+    if i.KeyCode == Enum.KeyCode.W then keys.W = true end
-    if k == Enum.KeyCode.A then keysPressed.A = true end
+    if i.KeyCode == Enum.KeyCode.A then keys.A = true end
-    if k == Enum.KeyCode.S then keysPressed.S = true end
+    if i.KeyCode == Enum.KeyCode.S then keys.S = true end
-    if k == Enum.KeyCode.D then keysPressed.D = true end
+    if i.KeyCode == Enum.KeyCode.D then keys.D = true end
-    if k == Enum.KeyCode.Space then keysPressed.Space = true end
+    if i.KeyCode == Enum.KeyCode.Space then keys.Space = true end
-    if k == Enum.KeyCode.LeftShift then keysPressed.LeftShift = true end
+    if i.KeyCode == Enum.KeyCode.LeftShift then keys.LeftShift = true end
 end)

-UserInputService.InputEnded:Connect(function(input)
-    local k = input.KeyCode
+UserInputService.InputEnded:Connect(function(i)
-    if k == Enum.KeyCode.W then keysPressed.W = false end
+    if i.KeyCode == Enum.KeyCode.W then keys.W = false end
-    if k == Enum.KeyCode.A then keysPressed.A = false end
+    if i.KeyCode == Enum.KeyCode.A then keys.A = false end
-    if k == Enum.KeyCode.S then keysPressed.S = false end
+    if i.KeyCode == Enum.KeyCode.S then keys.S = false end
-    if k == Enum.KeyCode.D then keysPressed.D = false end
+    if i.KeyCode == Enum.KeyCode.D then keys.D = false end
-    if k == Enum.KeyCode.Space then keysPressed.Space = false end
+    if i.KeyCode == Enum.KeyCode.Space then keys.Space = false end
-    if k == Enum.KeyCode.LeftShift then keysPressed.LeftShift = false end
+    if i.KeyCode == Enum.KeyCode.LeftShift then keys.LeftShift = false end
 end)

 RunService.RenderStepped:Connect(function()
     if flying and humanoidRootPart then
-        local direction = Vector3.new(0,0,0)
+        local dir = Vector3.new(0,0,0)
-        local cam = workspace.CurrentCamera
+        local cam = workspace.CurrentCamera.CFrame

-        if keysPressed.W then direction += cam.CFrame.LookVector end
+        if keys.W then dir += cam.LookVector end
-        if keysPressed.S then direction -= cam.CFrame.LookVector end
+        if keys.S then dir -= cam.LookVector end
-        if keysPressed.A then direction -= cam.CFrame.RightVector end
+        if keys.A then dir -= cam.RightVector end
-        if keysPressed.D then direction += cam.CFrame.RightVector end
+        if keys.D then dir += cam.RightVector end
-        if keysPressed.Space then direction += Vector3.new(0,1,0) end
+        if keys.Space then dir += Vector3.new(0,1,0) end
-        if keysPressed.LeftShift then direction -= Vector3.new(0,1,0) end
+        if keys.LeftShift then dir -= Vector3.new(0,1,0) end

-        if direction.Magnitude > 0 then
-            humanoidRootPart.Velocity = direction.Unit * flySpeed
+        humanoidRootPart.Velocity = dir.Unit * flySpeed
-        else
-            humanoidRootPart.Velocity = Vector3.new(0,0,0)
     end
-    end
 end)

 -- ==================== TELEPORTS ====================
-local function TP(pos)
+local function TP(cf)
-    local char = player.Character
-    if char and char:FindFirstChild("HumanoidRootPart") then
+    if character and character:FindFirstChild("HumanoidRootPart") then
-        char.HumanoidRootPart.CFrame = pos
+        character.HumanoidRootPart.CFrame = cf
     end
 end